Driving With Macular Degeneration

 How a Low Vision Eye Doctor Can Help

-After a low vision exam, the low vision optometrist may prescribe a custom made pair of bioptic lenses and will provide the necessary consultation and training on how to use them.
+After a low vision exam in The Woodlands, the low vision optometrist may prescribe a custom made pair of bioptic lenses and will provide the necessary consultation and training on how to use them.
 The eye doctor might also refer you to a driver rehabilitation professional who will help you improve your driving skills and make sure you feel safe and comfortable with your new low vision aid while on the road.

 Learn from an experienced low vision optometrist, such as , about all the solutions available to get you back behind the wheel.
 Contact us today to maximize vision functionality and maintain your independence.helps patients from The Woodlands, Magnolia, Shenandoah, and Tomball, in Texas, regain lost vision.